 I’ve always remembered that.
 At the time I thought that it would be irritating not to know that information, but it was something that wouldn’t disrupt my every day life.

-Then I got involved in the adoption community, and realized how important it is to have an answer to those simple questions.
+Then I got involved in the adoption community, and realized how important it is to have an answer to those simple questions and how helpful DNA and Drug Testing Clinics Nationwide can be.

 In the process of trying to think of a solution for my friend I stumbled across DNA testing.
 Testing back then was much more limited, but I always wondered about its potential in the future.